ceejbot/soulsy/docs/article-layouts-v2.md

 anchor = { x = 2100.0, y = 825.0 }
 ```

-If you include both fields, the named anchor is used.
+If you include both an anchor name and an anchor point, the named anchor is used.

 ### `size`: point

 The `size` field is a hint about the size of the HUD.
-This is used to center the HUD on its named anchor point.
+This is used to place the HUD on its named anchor point without clipping on the edge of the player's display.

 ### ammo and left swap options